brandur/sorg/content/articles/ruby-memory.md

 itself.
 All known free slots are chained together by a long linked list that `heap_page_add_freeobj` has constructed.

 {{Figure "A heap's freelist pointer to a free RVALUE, and the continuing linked list."
-(ImgSrcAndAlt "/assets/images/ruby-memory/freelist.svg" "A heap's freelist pointer to a free RVALUE, and the continuing linked list.")}}
+(ImgSrcAndAltAndClass "/assets/images/ruby-memory/freelist.svg" "A heap's freelist pointer to a free RVALUE, and the continuing linked list." "overflowing")}}

 `heap_page_add_freeobj` is called initializing a page.
 It's also called by the garbage collector when it frees an